jgraley/inferno-cpp2v/src/sr/search_replace_documentation.md

 ### 2.1 Can populate the wild card's members

-In the Vida Nova tree, some intermediate nodes have members: C++ copies these members into derived node classes during inheritance.
+In the Vida Nova tree, some intermediate nodes have members: C++ copies these members into derived node categories during inheritance.
 Members may be filled in when intermediates are used in a search pattern.
 These members will be matched as normal and will serve to restrict the search pattern.

 For example, giving the node `Integral` and pointing the width member to a `SpecificInteger` of value 32 (which we could write `Integral(width:SpecificInteger(32)))` will match 32-bit signed and unsigned data types since `Signed` and `Unsigned` both derive from `Integral`.